COH Benefits Start Here

-When it comes to employees' health, here at the City of Houston, each employee is valued for their individual skills, talents and contributions to the success of the city.
-And when it comes to employees’ health, we empower employees with a comprehensive set of benefits designed to protect their physical and emotional health.
+Here at the City of Houston, each employee is valued for their individual skills, talents and contributions to the success of our resilient city.

 - Dependents (children and grandchildren) for whom a court order has been received requiring the employee to provide healthcare coverage, provided HR Benefits receives the court order within 31 days after issuance.

 Please note that contractors and temporary employees ARE NOT eligible.

 Eligible Dependent - An eligible dependent is your legal spouse and any child (natural, adopted, foster, grandchild, stepchild, and a child for whom you are legal guardian and/or have legal support obligation) who is your dependent for federal income tax purposes, resides with you, and is under age 26.

 Disabled children age 26 and over - Child must be primarily supported by you, and incapable of self-sustaining employment by reason of mental incapacity, physical disability or handicap, which arose while the child was covered as a dependent on a city plan without a break in coverage.
 Upon applying and receiving third party medical administrator’s approval, proof of the child’s condition and dependence must be submitted within 31 days or the child ceases to qualify for benefits.

 Important - If both you and your spouse work(ed) for the city, you may be covered as an employee/retiree or as a dependent - but not both.
 Dependents may be enrolled under only one parent or guardian.

 If you are a hire new within 30 days of your start date, please complete your enrollment through your SAP Employee Self-Service (ESS) Portal AND submit the above requested documentation within 30 days of your start date to the Benefits Division.